victorcouste/zeppelin-spark-cassandra-demo/README.md

 This is a tutorial explaining how to use [Apache Zeppelin notebook](https://zeppelin.incubator.apache.org/) to interact with [Apache Cassandra](http://cassandra.apache.org/) NoSQL database through [Apache Spark](http://spark.apache.org/) or directly through Cassandra CQL language.

-*Please note this is an unofficial demo and tutorial.*

 ### Apache Spark

 Apache Spark is a fast and general engine for big data processing, with built-in modules for streaming, SQL, machine learning and graph processing.